suffolklibraries/sljekyll/coronavirus/index.md

 ## Vulnerable and older customers

 We provide invaluable social contact for many of Suffolk’s older and more vulnerable residents.
-Many of our home library service volunteers are remaining in touch with customers.
-We are also looking at ways we can remain in contact and provide some form of service when library buildings close.
+Home library service volunteers are remaining in touch with customers, while we are exploring providing more services when library buildings close.

 ## Information and advice